frintjs/frint/packages/frint-react/README.md

 The library already ships with a `Region` component, and a `RegionService`.

-We use the concept of regions for defining areas in our Components (either in a Core App or a Widget), where other Widgets can load themselves in.
+We use the concept of regions for defining areas in our Components (either in a Root App or a Widget), where other Widgets can load themselves in.

-For example, imagine the Root component of our Core App above, we can define a Region named `sidebar` as follows:
+For example, imagine the Root component of our Root App above, we can define a Region named `sidebar` as follows:

 ```js
 import React from 'react';